lilla-nemeth/user-filter/README.md

-# User Filter
+# Users Dashboard

 Built with React, TypeScript, Next.js, Sass and Jest.

-A Dashboard where user data is fetched and filtered by search, dropdown list and toggle button.
+A dashboard where users data is fetched and filtered by search, dropdown list and toggle button.

 ## Install